gedbac/class4js/readme.md

 implements _open/close principle_.
 When class is created, class is closed for modifications.

-The library can be used with nodejs and in the web browsers.
+The library can be used with NodeJS, PhantomJS and in the Web Browsers.

 __The Open/Close principle__